-

 Crap, Cash, and a (Bug)Killing Spree — Just Another Saturday

-You’d think I had a crapload of cash hanging out of my back pocket.
-I had neither crap, cash, nor a crapload of cash in my pocket.
-I checked.
-The safest lane for a motorcycle is the far-left lane.
+The safest lane for a motorcycle is typically the far left.
 Not today.
 Apparently, a lot of people were in a “20 miles over? meh” hurry.
-I […]
+I stopped counting after the 97th car tried to crawl up my, err… tailpipe.

 -